SpinalHDL/SpinalDoc/spinal/core/types.md

 Those types and their usage (with examples) are explained hereafter.

+About the fixed point support it's documented [there](/SpinalDoc/spinal/core/utils/#fixed-point)

 ## Bool
 This is the standard *boolean* type that correspond to a bit.